timothybrink/oak/README.md

 ### Interpreted Functional Programming

-Oak is (my attempt at) a programming language that is entirely coherent (that is, based on a single core concept that every part of the language fits into).
-The approach was partly inspired by languages like Haskell and Lisp, and the basic concept is that everything is a composition and assembly of functions and expressions.
-It is still very much in development.
+Oak is my attempt at a programming language based on a single core concept, which every part of the language then fits into.
+The approach was partly inspired by languages like Haskell and Lisp, and the central idea of Oak is that everything is a composition and assembly of functions and expressions.

 ## Concepts